 How to avoid dental implant damage?

-- Good oral hygiene practices; brushing twice a day, flossing and using anti-bacterial mouthwash
+- Good oral hygiene practices; brushing twice a day, flossing and using an anti-bacterial mouthwash.

-- During early phases of recovery with a dental implant, it is essential to not apply pressure to the tooth.
-Implants require sufficient time to correctly fuse with your jawbone and surrounding tissues.
+- During the early phases of recovery with a dental implant, it is essential not to apply pressure to the tooth.
+Implants require sufficient time to fuse with your jawbone and surrounding tissues correctly.

 - Avoid chewing and biting hard on solid foods such as; nuts, caramel and ice.